컴퓨팅 설계

 | less than 2Tbyte | 1.80 | 1.85 | 1.90 | 1.95 | 1.95 |

-Application structure correction is a correction factor that takes into account performance differences based on Application response time.
-Response time refers not to the server’s response time but to the user’s service response time.
-The applied values are as shown in the table below, and are not applied if they exceed 5 seconds.
+- Application structure correction Application structure correction is a correction value that accounts for performance differences based on Application response time.
+Response time refers to the user’s service response time, not the server’s response time.
+The applied values are as shown in the table below, and they are not applied if they exceed 5 seconds.

 |---|---|---|---|---|

-Application load correction is a correction factor considered taking into account cases where batch jobs, etc., occur simultaneously during peak times when online tasks are performed.
-If additional tasks are processed beyond the designated online work (such as batch tasks like reporting or backup, or when using external systems), the required processing capacity must be adjusted accordingly.
-Therefore, this Application load correction is applied according to the proportion of batch job occurrences.
-In cases where there are many additional tasks such as batch jobs as shown in the table below, the maximum value of 2.2 can be applied; when there are no additional tasks such as batch jobs besides online transactions, the minimum value of 1.3 can be applied, and a typical value of 1.7 can be used.
+- Application Load Correction Application load correction is a correction value considered to account for cases where batch jobs run simultaneously during peak times for online operations.
+When additional tasks are performed beyond the designated online work (such as batch tasks like reporting or backup, or when using external systems), the required processing capacity must be adjusted accordingly.
+Therefore, this application load correction is applied according to the proportion of batch workload occurrences.
+As shown in the table below, when there are many additional tasks such as batch jobs, the maximum value of 2.2 can be applied; when there are no additional tasks such as batch jobs besides online transactions, the minimum value of 1.3 can be applied, and a typical value of 1.7 can be used.

 |---|---|---|

-- Linked Load Compensation It is a correction factor that considers the workload generated not by the number of concurrent users but by the integration with other systems.
-The DB server can be applied differently depending on the level of transaction load of linked operations, etc.
+- Connected load correction This is a correction factor that accounts for the workload generated by integration with other systems, rather than by the number of concurrent users.
+The DB server can be applied differently depending on the level of the integration workload, such as transactions.

 |---|---|

-Cluster correction is applied when two systems are configured as a single cluster (one-to-one configuration).
-If a failure occurs on one server, the remaining servers must all handle the load that the application has to perform.
-In this case, if there is no system reserve ratio, overload makes normal operation difficult, so an additional reserve ratio must be set.
-This preliminary rate varies depending on the cluster’s configuration.
-In an Active-Active architecture, each counterpart system should be set at 100% redundancy, but this is uneconomical and inefficient, so a value of 1.3 to 1.5 is applied.
-The application of the value varies depending on the number of Nodes; apply 1.4 ~ 1.5 for a 2-Node configuration and 1.3 for a 3-Node configuration.
-In an Active-Standby configuration, the actual service is operated on one device while the other is used as a standby system for fault tolerance.
-If a failure occurs, the entire function of the device is transferred to another device that is on standby, and the function is performed on the standby device.
-In this Active-Standby architecture, you do not need to apply a separate cluster correction factor.
+- Cluster Calibration Cluster calibration is applied when two systems are configured as a single cluster (One-to-one configuration).
+If a failure occurs on a single server, the remaining servers must handle the entire load required by the Application.
+In this case, if the system lacks a margin, normal operation becomes difficult due to overload, so you must provide an additional margin.
+These reserve ratios vary depending on the cluster configuration.
+In an Active-Active architecture, 100% of each peer system must be reserved for redundancy, but since this is uneconomical and inefficient, a value of 1.3 to 1.5 is applied.
+The value applied depends on the number of Nodes: apply 1.4 to 1.5 for a 2-Node configuration, and 1.3 for a 3-Node configuration.
+In an Active-Standby architecture, one device handles the actual service while the other serves as a backup system.
+In the event of a failure, the entire functionality of the affected equipment is transferred to a standby device, where the function is performed.
+You do not need to apply a separate cluster correction value in this Active-Standby structure.

 |---|---|